recidive/xylem/docs/query.md

 ### Find matching from a list:

-Values can also be a list of values to allow to search for one 'or' the other value.
+Values can also be a list of values to allow to search for one *or* the other value.

 ```js
 Model.list({name: ['foo', 'bar']});